import numpy as np

 import escape as esc

-Loading material database from /home/dkor/Data/Development/workspace_escape/escape/python/src/escape/scattering/../data/mdb/materials.db
+Loading material database from /home/dkor/Data/Development/workspace_escape/escape-core/python/src/escape/scattering/../data/mdb/materials.db

 Multi-layer Perceptron regressor¶

 In this notebook we demonstrate how to use Multilayer Perceptor Regressor for batch processing of experimental data.
-If you are not familiar with neural networks and particularly with multi-layer regression, please find a brief overview with some details here
+If you are not familiar with neural networks and particularly with multi-layer regression, please find a brief overview with some details here:

 - fit(X, y) for optimization